 Advanced Engineering Academy

 Project Lead the Way (PLTW) is a national program designed to increase the number and quality of engineers graduating from the education system in America.
 PLTW has developed a four year program that when combined with mathematics and science courses in high school, introduces students to the scope, rigor, and discipline of engineering and technology prior to entering college.
-The PLTW program here at Poolesville High School received recertification in the spring of 2014, along with an Outstanding Program of Excellence Award for the State of Maryland.
+The PLTW program at Poolesville High School has received an Outstanding Program of Excellence Award for the State of Maryland.

 David Hill, IED & DE Teacher